XenkQ/SendReportApp/README.md

 ## Roadmap

-- Currently only support for Polish language so 3 new leaguages support - Anglish, Deuth, Ukrainian
+- Currently only support for Polish language so 3 new leaguages support - Anglish, German, Ukrainian

 - More pleasing visual effects